 Those looking for a more alternative space with techno sounds, can visit Moby Dick in Avenida de Brasil.
 The Moe Club also has a good atmosphere and music and The Irish Rover is a place to have a drink, practise English or watch a show or musical performance.

 Another great street for nightlife is Capitán Haya with clubs such as Kube and Banloo, an exclusive nightspot that draws a very stylish international crowd.
-There is also the new Panda Club Madrid offering sessions with a wide musical variety.
+Also the fashionable new Panda Club Madrid that plays a wide variety of music; Rockville Madrid, a live music venue that hosts all kinds of music performances; and Gayarre, a club that offers a classic and elegant atmosphere when you’re out on the town.

 More options?
 Located on the first floor of Chamartín - Clara Campoamor Station is Lab the Club, an establishment that includes a programme of leading international DJs, and the Space of Sound sessions, which are held on Sundays.